 How common is childhood leukaemia?

-- Leukaemia is rare in childhood but is still the most common cancer in children and teenagers.
+- Childhood leukaemia is rare, but is still the most common cancer in children and teenagers.
 Leukaemia causes about 1 in every 3 childhood cancers.

 - About 3 out of 4 leukaemias in children and teenagers are ALL.
 Most of the remaining cases are AML.